 If you take voice lessons, your teacher will spend a large amount of time helping you smooth muscle transfer and help eliminate the vocal break.

-When learning to move between your lower and upper register, I recommend you start singing lighter as a heavier sound can over-engage the TA muscles.
+When learning to move between your lower and upper register, I recommend you start singing lighter because a heavier sound can over-engage the TA muscles.

 Here is an exercise from my book, Beginning Singing, that can help you smoothly move between your registers.

-Improper balance and overuse of the voice can lead to chronic issues in singers and professional voice users.
+Improper balance and overuse of the voice can lead to vocal fatigue and chronic issues in singers and professional voice users.

 One of the main problems or voice disorders is vocal cord nodules.
 When you use your voice with too much intensity for extended periods of time or try to sing higher notes with too much TA involvement, you are slamming your vocal cords together hundreds of times per second.

-This vocal abuse to the tissue of the vocal folds can lead to the formation of callouses, just like on your hands.
+This vocal abuse to the vocal cord tissue of the vocal folds can lead to the formation of callouses, (vocal fold nodules), just like on your hands.

 Vocal nodules prohibit your vocal folds from closing completely.
 Symptoms include weak or breathy singing and restricted range, especially in the upper notes.

-If you are dealing with a hoarse voice for more than a week (and you're not sick from a bad cold) or if your range or voice quality becomes consistently diminished, I recommend you seek out a skilled voice specialist who may prescribe voice therapy.
+If you have been dealing with a hoarse voice or vocal cord weakness for more than a week (and you're not sick from a bad cold), or if your range or voice quality becomes consistently diminished, I recommend you seek out a skilled voice specialist who may prescribe voice therapy or speech therapy.

-On a side note: common sense health habits such as limiting alcohol consumption and not smoking (or vaping, sorry) also lead to a healthier voice.
+On a side note: common sense health habits such as drinking plenty of water, limiting alcohol consumption, and not smoking (or vaping, sorry) also lead to a healthier voice.